Find a Gallery or Artist Agent

 or Maybe Sell it Yourself

 Artists make art and once that art is made, they make more.
 Once that art is made, they make more.
-When they have enough art, they call or email or present it to art world professionals like dealers, gallery owners, curators, consultants, representatives, so-called agents and others who sell art for a living.
+When they have enough art, many of them call or email or post or otherwise present it to art world professionals like dealers, gallery owners, curators, consultants, representatives, so-called agents and others who sell art for a living.
 Some of these professionals like the art so much they tell the artists they want to represent, show or sell it.
 The artists give them the art to sell... and it sells.
 From that point on, their only obligation is to make more art, give it to their galleries or dealers, let it sell and collect the profits.
 And that's how artists live happily ever after, working in their studios and creating away while the money rolls in.
 Their mantra is simple-- "I make art; other people sell it."

 * If you've had past show experience, particularly ones that went well, talk about that.
 Describe what or how much work sold.
 Hopefully, you can use some of the people who've shown or sold your art as references.